MicrosoftDocs/windows-itpro-docs/windows/keep-secure/machines-view-windows-advanced-threat-protection.md

 <span style="color:#ED1C24;">[Some information relates to pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.]</span>

-The **Machines view** shows a list of the machines in your network, the corresponding number of active alerts for each machine categorized by alert severity levels, and the number of threats.
+The **Machines view** shows a list of the machines in your network, the corresponding number of active alerts for each machine categorized by alert severity levels, and the number of active malware detections.
 This view allows you to identify machines with the highest risk at a glance, and keep track of all the machines that are reporting telemetry in your network.

 Use the Machines view in these two main scenarios: